ScrippsDC/neglectedBridges/README.md

 The dataset to create the Flourish graphic is at: `data/manual/flourish_map.csv`.

 ### Bar Chart
 The follow-up piece has an additional graphic showing the increase in bridges needing repair over the past decade.
-The script `etl_analysis/2_bridge_condition_counts.py` tabulates the condition of bridges in the NBI from 2016-2023 -- downloading each year directly from the NBI site, the same source we used for 2023 in the main analysis.
-We save the tabulation at `data/processed/etl_2_bridge_condition_counts.csv`.
+The script `etl_analysis/2_bridge_condition_counts.py` tabulates the condition of bridges in the NBI from 2016-2023, downloading each year directly from the [NBI site](https://www.fhwa.dot.gov/bridge/nbi/ascii2023.cfm).
+This is the same source we used for 2023 in the main analysis.
+We save the tabulated data at `data/processed/etl_2_bridge_condition_counts.csv`.

 We checked the counts from 2016-2022 with the numbers published by the [Bureau of Transportation Statistics](https://www.bts.gov/content/condition-us-highway-bridges), and found that they were the same.
 As a result, the final graphic uses 2014-2022 numbers from the Bureau of Transportation Statistics and 2023 numbers from `data/processed/etl_2_bridge_condition_counts.csv`.